takamatsu-shyo/xterm-venv-anaconda/README.md

 # xterm-venv-anaconda
-Shell script; Start multiple python scripts in their environments.
+Shell script; Start multiple python scripts in their environments (Anaconda or virutalenv).